cohitre/myron-marston/static/dev-blog/_posts/2012-01-09-why-sinatras-halt-is-awesome.md

 The error handling for each piece of data is handled directly in the helper method that is responsible for that piece of data.
-This has the added benefit of making it simpler to implement other routes that need some of these pieces of data:
+This has the added benefit of making it simpler to implement other routes that need some of these pieces of data (and the corresponding error handling):

 {% codeblock application.rb %}
 helpers do